vlorman/DA-causal-inference/main.md

 First, we argue this is not a concern in our study.
 The reason is that we assume that the DAO’s decisions to charge individual cases are independent of the volume or distribution of the other cases (arrests) from that day.
-Consequently, we argue that we can extrapolate causal effects computed from days with a very distribution of types and counts or arrests to days with very different distributions and counts of arrests.
-Consequently, discarding some of our treatment units with propensity scores that are harder to match should not introduce significant extrapolation bias as the units were discarded on the basis of arrest covariates (via propensity scores) and not on the basis of outcomes.
+Consequently, we argue that we can extrapolate effects computed from days with a very distribution of types and counts or arrests to days with very different distributions and counts of arrests.
+Consequently, discarding some of our treatment units with propensity scores that are harder to match should not introduce substantial extrapolation bias as the units were discarded on the basis of arrest covariates (via propensity scores) and not on the basis of outcomes.

 However, to check that our analysis is robust to changes in the matching mechanism, we report the results of several other matching methods that